About Splunk Free

 - User accounts or roles that you created no longer work.

 - Anyone connecting to the instance will automatically be logged on as admin.
 You will no longer see a login screen, though you will see the update check occur.

 - Any knowledge objects created by any user other than admin (such as event type, transaction, or source type definitions) and not already globally shared will not be available.
 If you need these knowledge objects to continue to be available after you switch to Splunk Free, you can do one of the following:

-- Any alerts you have defined will no longer trigger.
-You will no longer receive alerts from Splunk software.
+- Any alerts you defined no longer trigger.
+You no longer receive alerts from Splunk software.
 You can still schedule searches to run for dashboards and summary indexing purposes.

-- Configurations in outputs.conf to forward to third-party applications in TCP or HTTP formats will stop working.
+- Configurations in outputs.conf to forward to third-party applications in TCP or HTTP formats do not work.

 When you attempt to make any of the above configurations in Splunk Web while using an Enterprise Trial license, you will be warned about the above limitations in Splunk Free.